gm3/vTuber/README.md

 It is common to use many platforms to create a virtual production.

 ## Slides / Overlay
-This system was designed with presentations in mind so we have an extra camera that renders planes in front of a camera to create the illusion of an Overlay by pushing 0.
+This system was designed with presentations in mind so we have an extra camera that renders planes in front of a camera to create the illusion of an Overlay by pushing (-) Minus Key.
 It is sort of a work around, and if you would like to extend or make this package better or more optimised, please feel free to submit a request.
 Thanks!

-We swap out 12 different Slides(show/hide gameObjects) using the numeric keypad and also the (.) key and the (+) key.
+We swap out 12 different Slides(show/hide gameObjects) using the numeric keypad.

-You can swap out the pictures of the slides before building the production, by editing the materials.
+You can swap out the pictures of the slides before building the production by changing the textures in the SLIDES folder, by editing the materials.
 We import jpegs, and add them to the respective materials before we do the production.
 A possible extention to this would be to use a URLLoader to have dynamic materials and slides.

 ## Arranging The Cameras
 Move the cameras (via the Parent Object) and feel free to animate or extend the cameras to do even more things like add more scripts and functionality as needed.
 If the camera are designed to be moved as rigid body, make sure to put the rigid body, and pickup scripts on the parent object to maintain the camera heirchy.
 Arrange the cameras around your set by translating the cameras manually, and checking the camera preview object to see how it looks in frame.